Written by Christine Zimmermann, Atlas Consultant and Retired Director of Curriculum and Instruction, NJ

 Purposeful Change Takes Time

 Since our previous district curriculum templates were inconsistent (and most did not follow a UbD format), the transfer of curricula into our customized Atlas template was a challenge at first.
-Rubicon took our Word documents and did their best to retrofit information into our new template.
+The Atlas team took our Word documents and did their best to retrofit information into our new template.

 New courses were written entirely in our Atlas template, with a customized district-specific Atlas style guide to ensure consistency across the subjects and grade levels.
 Teachers charged with writing curriculum appreciated the ease of the Atlas interface, with its pre-populated information, check boxes, drop-down menus, text boxes, and helpful hints.